Cardamom — Nutrients, Health Benefits, And Shopping Tips

 Cardamom is one of the world's most expensive spices, after vanilla and saffron.

-Store whole or ground cardamom in an airtight container in a cool, dark place.
-Whole cardamom can be kept for up to a year, while ground cardamom should be used within six months for the best flavor.
+Store whole or ground cardamom in an airtight container in a cool, dark location.
+Whole cardamom can last for 2-3 years, while ground cardamom is best used within 6 months to 1 year for optimal flavor.

 Health benefits